 FastTrack360 can help you do just that thanks to features such as automated applicant capture and resume parsing that filters candidates directly into a searchable database.
 This means that you can always store details and access talent when appropriate jobs come up, something that’s especially useful when applicants are sparse in an industry like construction.

 Australian construction industry forecasts are looking good which means the current talent shortage is here to stay.
-Ensure that you and your consultants are equipped to compete, and request a demo of FastTrack360 today.
+Ensure that you and your consultants are equipped to compete, and contact FastTrack today using the form below.